KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.1 The Principle of Sufficient Reason (PSR) — Why Possibility Tends Toward Expression

 > If something can happen,
-> and there’s nothing to stop it from happening,
+> and there's nothing to stop it from happening,
 > then it will happen.
 >
 > — *Attributed to Lethior*,